 Interoception: Forced Awareness Under Duress

-The cold plunge is a brutal but brilliant teacher of interoception.
+Cold plunging is a brutal but brilliant teacher of interoception.
 The sensations are too loud to ignore: the burn on the skin, the tightness in the chest, the specific quality of the cold.
 You are forced to notice, to map these sensations without immediately reacting.
 This practice of observing intense internal signals without being hijacked by them is fundamental to nervous system health.
 It builds the neural pathways that allow you to feel stress or anxiety in the body as a sensation, rather than being consumed by it as an identity.
 You learn that a sensation is just information, not a command.

 Neurochemical Rebalancing: The Endogenous Pharmacy